fiskl-accounting/help-docs/docs/Style-Guides/word-list.md

 Use right menu when referring to the user menu in Fiskl

 ## S

+### Screen
+Use screen when referring specifically to UI elements on Mobile devices.
+For a neutral context use "view"

 ### select
 Use for clickable or tappable items.